 Why fax to Canada?

-If a Canadian organisation lists a fax number, it is typically the most direct path for getting a signed or official document into their hands.
+If a Canadian organization lists a fax number, it is typically the most direct path for getting a signed or official document into their hands.

 What you need